BUSINESS IMMIGRATION TO CANADA: FEDERAL AND PROVINCIAL/TERRITORIAL GOVERNMENTS’

 The program is divided into two stages.
 The first stage is to secure a temporary work permit.
 Once, the work permit is issued, the foreign national later can apply for a permanent residence.
 The initial work permit for the entrepreneur is for two (2) years and can further be extended.
 The entrepreneur, however, is, eligible to apply for permanent residence through the Express Entry program.
 The entrepreneur can additionally get either 200 points (Senior Managerial Position) or 50 points.
 This could further boost points to get invitation to apply under the Federal Skilled Worker Program.

 Canada is attracting highly educated and talent Technology workforce.
 From the new studies, there are signs of lots of advanced research, technological development and high-tech job growth in various cities across Canada.
-According to a recent report by CBRE Canada: “Technology has become woven into every traditional component of a region’s economy, and the future of many Canadian cities seem inextricably linked to the prospect of becoming a tech hub.”
+According to a recent report by CBRE Canada: “Technology has become woven into every traditional component of a region’s economy, and the future of many Canadian cities seem inextricably linked to the prospect of becoming a tech hub.
 There are great opportunities and growth for IT entrepreneurs who have the skill sets, novelty of ideas, products or services innovation and business acumen in the tech industry.
+Before applying for a work permit, it’s important to check whether your profession is one of the regulated occupations in Canada, as licensing requirements may apply.

 ONTARIO IMMIGRANT NOMINEE PROGRAM (OINP): BUSINESS